Jophmukendi/Network_Inventory/README.md

 This section explains how to use JophNet and its main features.
 It provides a step-by-step guide for navigating the application, managing network resources, and accessing device and interface information.

+JophNet includes a user authentication system that requires users to log in before accessing the application.
+For this demonstration, authentication has been temporarily disabled to provide faster access to the application and focus on its network management features.

 ---

 ## 1. Devices Page